GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 ## Workspace

-[**Workspaces**](/docs/devtools/workspaces/) enable you to save changes that you make within DevTools to source code that's stored on your computer.
+[**Workspaces**](/docs/devtools/workspaces/) let you to save changes that you make within DevTools to source code that's stored on your computer.

 {% Aside 'gotchas' %}
 DevTools automatically maps your local sources to network resources using source maps.
 This way, you can make changes to sources in DevTools and immediately see the effect on the website you host locally and view in Chrome.